CommunityToolkit/WindowsCommunityToolkit/docs/controls/WebView.md

 }
 ```

-**NavigationCompleted** - Occurs when the web view has finished loading the current content or if navigation has failed.
+The **NavigationCompleted** event is raised when the web view has finished loading the current content or if navigation has failed.
 To determine whether navigation has failed, check the **IsSuccess** and **WebErrorStatus** properties of the event args.

 ```csharp
 webView1.NavigationCompleted += webView1_NavigationCompleted;